- Best Demat Account for Beginners in India

 Things to keep in mind before opening a demat account

-What is a demat account?
-If you’re new to the world of trading, you may not be familiar with the term.
-Demat, as the word suggests, stands for dematerialization.
-A demat account is an online account which holds all your securities – that is shares, bonds, securities, FDs, mutual funds and exchange traded funds (ETFs) in a ‘dematerialised’ form.
+If you’re new to the world of trading, you may not be familiar with the term Demat, as the term suggests, it stands for dematerialization.
+A dematerialized account is an online account which holds all your securities - that is shares, bonds, securities, FDs, mutual funds and exchange traded funds (ETFs) in a ‘dematerialised’ form.

 - Up until 1996, traders and investors held securities in paper form that they had to protect from rain, heat and other factors that might destroy them!
 Until the advent of the internet and inexpensively accessible technology, traders and investors held their securities as paper certificates that needed to be carefully stored.